 One negative effect that many organizations have encountered with remote work is an increased exposure to security risks like phishing and ransomware.
 As employees use their own networks and – in organizations with “Bring Your Own Device” (BYOD) programs – often rely heavily on personal mobile devices, they are exposed to more threats and often enjoy fewer protections.

 Good ZTNA architecture can eliminate many of the risks inherent in working from home or a shared public space, and Jamf offers powerful network access and endpoint protection solutions to guard users and devices from cyber threats.
 Jamf Connect provides secure connections for Mac and mobile devices, while Jamf Protect monitors and protects numerous attack vectors, giving remote employees the peace of mind that they don’t have to shoulder a higher degree of risk than in-office workers.

 Identical security protections

 Organizations can also provide experience parity for remote workers by ensuring that they have the same content filtering and data consumption policies in place as everyone else.
-Helping employees to avoid inappropriate or malicious online material and to get a fair share of network connectivity is easy with a solution like Jamf Data Policy.
+Helping employees to avoid inappropriate or malicious online material and to get a fair share of network connectivity is easy with a solution like Jamf Protect.

 Security is certainly one of the greatest challenges facing companies with remote employees, and no one wants to experience a data breach because of a lack of vigilance.
 But with same-day support for Apple updates and mobile device management (MDM) tools that can keep employee devices supervised and up to date, there is plenty IT can do to protect the private information of both the company and the employees, wherever they may work.